 Based directly around the album artwork for the Kickstarter backed release, the site would support the band’s second independent album since their separation from Tooth & Nail Records.
 And it made for a great looking site header!
 We pulled elements directly from the hand drawn artwork and implemented them into the script.
-When put together we were able to create depth, movement, and the separation of independent waves upon which our rowed row his merry boat.
+When put together, we were able to create depth, movement, and the separation of independent waves upon which our rower rowed his merry boat.

 The scene moved up, down, and sideways based on mouse interaction.
 Scrolling past the header area would take you to the other areas of the page.
 Further, the script responded to accelerometer movements on mobile & tablet devices.
 A user could “interact” with the website by simply tilting their device left, right, up, or down.

 A beautiful combination of album, artwork, and website.
 The colors and movement were spot on!

 Unfortunately, that site’s replacement is already on the doorstep, like cruel parents bringing home a new puppy as their old dog quickly realizes he’s being replaced.

 Over the last few years, the group has transitioned into the kid’s music arena after striking a hit recording the “The Weekend Whip.”
 The song has served as the theme song to Cartoon Network’s hit show, Lego Ninjago.

 Between Lego sets, action figures, and 6 seasons on Cartoon Network, Ninjago has turned into a TMNT style phenomenon, earning the band millions of views on YouTube, a string of high ranking kid’s chart singles on iTunes, and fans from all over the world.

 Within the last year, there have been Ninjago theme parks set to open, as well as a major motion picture to be released in 2017.
 Given these events, we could no longer ignore the blatant gap in the site’s marketing.

 It was time to make a switch.